The Australian Ballet Ticketing Terms and Conditions

 If the seats allocated for the previous season cannot be offered for the new season, The Australian Ballet will use its reasonable endeavours to offer seats comparable to those allocated for the previous season.
 However, this may not be possible due to, among other things, existing seating allocations and layout of the venue.
 At all times The Australian Ballet reserves the right to vary, substitute or withdraw Season Package seating.

-Seats for series which do not include renewable seating (i.e. Create Your Own Packages) will be allocated in order of receipt.
+Seats for series which do not include renewable seating (i.e. Create Your Own Packages) will be allocated in order of receipt and according to availability.

 Renewable seating is only available for performances taking place in the Sydney Opera House, Joan Sutherland Theatre and the State Theatre, Arts Centre Melbourne.